edap/edap.github.com/_posts/2014-07-28-poster-my-first-command-line-tool-written-in-golang.md

 `poster dest_dir=/home/username/dest source_dir=/home/username/source log_file=/home/username/my.log`

 ###How does it works, packages involved
-- The program reads list the images located in the folder and create a map of them.
+- The program reads list the images located in the folder and creates a map of them.
 - Having the total number of the images and the desired dimension of the thumb, it calculates the dimension of the destination grid, see this [file](https://github.com/edap/poster/blob/master/composer.go) for the details about this part.
-- Each file can now be assigned to a position in the grid, iterate to the images, scale them to the given dimension if necessary(i've used [this package](https://github.com/nfnt/resize) for the resize, check it out, it provides a lot of functionalities to work with images), and put each file in the destination image.
+- Each file can now be assigned to a position in the grid, it iterates through the images, it scales them to the given dimension if necessary(i've used [this package](https://github.com/nfnt/resize) for the resize, check it out, it provides a lot of functionalities to work with images), and put each file in the destination image.